dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 With a wave of his hand, Silvius magically swings the door open, revealing a scene of eerie silence.
 Inside the room, they find a powerful forcecage containing three lifeless bodies, blood staining the floor around them.
 Silvius is taken aback, his mind racing with questions.
 How did these bodies end up in such a formidable cage of pure force?
 It was a mystery that left him perplexed and uneasy.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 11 FORCECAGE.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 21 RITUAL ROOM.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Concerned by what he's seeing, Silvius casts detect magic, his senses probing for any signs of arcane energy.
 His attention is drawn to a faint glow emanating from the fallen commander, and upon closer inspection, he discovers it's coming from a case of crossbow bolts nearby.
 Silvius retrieves the case, intrigued by its significance.